Do Cocker Spaniels make good dogs for children?

 It's either a result of a misunderstanding, miscommunication, or just plain ignorance (I don't mean to be offensive - it's just straight speaking).

-If you teach your dog all the relevant obedience commands and treat him kindly, I think you'll find you have a well-behaved Cocker Spaniel dog.
+If you teach your dog all the relevant obedience commands and treat him kindly, you'll likely have a well-behaved Cocker Spaniel dog.

-Sometimes, Cockers (or any dog breed) may behave in an aggressive manner, but usually, because it is frightened.
-I think this type of aggression is called 'fear aggression'.
+Sometimes, Cockers (or any dog breed) may behave aggressively, but usually, it's because it is frightened.
+I believe this type of aggression is called 'fear aggression'.

 Generally, I have found that the cocker spaniel's temperament is kind and loving, and they're great with children.